aak1247/docker-conda/README.md

 # Intro

 This is a docker template for conda user.
 You can use it to build your own conda image.
-Edit the requirements.txt to change the preinstalled pip modules, and build the docker image.
+Edit the requirements.txt to change the pre-installed pip modules, and build the docker image.

 ## Customize

-If you want to add more depedency or install module from conda, you **Should** add the command just before add app.py.
+If you want to add more dependencies or install module from conda, you **Should** add the command just before add app.py.

+You can also edit the [environment.yml](./resources/environment.yml) to change conda dependencies.

 # Build